stas00/the-art-of-debugging/compiled-programs/README.md

 This approach is very useful if the process is hanging or seems to be spinning consuming a lot of CPU power.

-use case: see this [Issue](https://github.com/pytorch/pytorch/issues/60158#issuecomment-865142029) for an example of how this approach was used to diagnose a deadlock in pytorch.
+case study: see this [Issue](https://github.com/pytorch/pytorch/issues/60158#issuecomment-865142029) for an example of how this approach was used to diagnose a deadlock in pytorch.
 This is also a good example of seeing a backtrace for multiple threads in a real application.

 ### Abort the program while dumping a core file